-As a patient dealing with marijuana law in your day-to-day life, you ought to be aware of what you can and cannot do as a medical marijuana card-holder in Iowa:
+As a patient dealing with medical marijuana products in your day-to-day life, you ought to be aware of what you can and cannot do as a medical marijuana card-holder in Iowa:

 - Your patient status provides you with access to a 90-day supply of THC-compound marijuana, which is soft-capped at 4.5 grams and can be extended based on your specific condition.
 There is no legal reason for you to possess any marijuana beyond your explicitly set limit.

 - The only authorized locations for marijuana-related purchases are state-approved dispensaries.
 The court of law highly prohibits personal sales and you should NOT engage with them in any way, shape, or form.

 - Your patient status does NOT give you the right to grow cannabis plants under any circumstance.
 Any and all medical cannabis you intend to use needs to be acquired through legal purchase from a licensed dispensary.

 - If your prescription includes hashish-based products OR any other type of marijuana concentrate, know that the regulations remain the same.
 Because of their legal treatment as a Schedule I Drug identical to marijuana, the Iowa code for possession of a controlled substance is in full effect.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any type of marijuana treatment.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is NOT necessary for any type of marijuana treatment.
 You have no legal excuse for possessing such an item, or, similar to cultivation, to use it to create your medication.